kiera-bennett/ibm_zos_cics/README.md

  * The z/OS shell

-Note that you must have z/OS core collection 1.5.0 or later installed in the control node if you want to run the provisioning tasks.
+Note that you must have z/OS core collection 1.5.0 to 1.9.2 installed in the control node if you want to run the provisioning tasks.

 For more details on the different requirements, please see [here](https://ibm.github.io/z_ansible_collections_doc/ibm_zos_cics/docs/source/requirements_managed.html).